THE UNVEILING CONTINUES

-Jesus the compassionate healer is rocked and stunned from their jarring fists smashing into His face and head and His neck threatens to break with the savage rotation of His head from the force of their punches.
+Jesus the compassionate healer is rocked and stunned from their jarring fists smashing into His face and head and His neck threatens to break with the savage rotation of His head from the force of their blows.
 (Isa.
-52:14) the prophecy is being fulfilled that “his face was so marred (disfigured, battered) more than any man”.
+52:14) The prophecy is being fulfilled that “his face was so marred (disfigured, battered) more than any man”.

 Finally, they stop, they smirk at each other and one whispers a plan, (Luke 22:63-64) they blindfold Jesus and one smashes a huge, hard knuckled fist into Jesus' unprotected, bruised, horribly swollen, bloody face.
 The planner then jeers in a coarse, vulgar, hating voice; "Prophesy, who is it that smote thee?"

 Another grits out in a guttural voice (Mark 11:15-18) and reminds them how Jesus had called their beloved temple a den of thieves.
 But a third wonders why Jesus did not resist or try to shield his body from their punches and slaps.

 Their hatred and contempt goes on and on (Isa.
 53:5) and the prophesy is fulfilled that He is willing to be bruised (crushed) for our iniquities.
 Jesus does not stand there smiling a placid smile of forgiveness.
 He is being tortured!
 He grimaces and gasps with pain!